CMU-17313Q/CMU-17313Q.github.io/docs/projects/P1/2_refactoring.md

 Title the task appropriately, such as `Refactoring code in <file name>`, and mention the file name in the description.
 To prevent ambiguities between similarly-named files, be sure to use the **full file path** (`src/../xx.js`) in the title and description.
 Additionally, within the issue description, be sure to include an explanation of the SonarCloud warnings that you are working on.

 ??? info "Issue Guidelines"
-    **Issues titles** should provide a high-level overview of what the problem is (e.g. *"Navbar button UI bugs"*, *"Unexpected registration validation errors"*).
-Sometimes, issues are used to propose new features (e.g. *"Add CSV export feature"*).
+    In general, **Issues titles** should provide a high-level overview of the problem (e.g. *"Navbar button UI bugs"*, *"Unexpected registration validation errors"*).
+Sometimes, issues are used to propose new features (e.g., *"Add CSV export feature"*).
+For this assignment, the issue title has been predetermined.
+In the future, please use appropriate titles.

     **Issue descriptions** should then elaborate on the title.
 For feature-level bugs, this may include providing information about how to reproduce the bug; for codebase-level changes, you can name specific files.